-Additionally, it features 2 DC outlets: there's two 5V USB ports allowing you to conveniently charge electronics such as mobile phones and tablets.
+It also sports 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.

-Since the XP5500HX bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+As the XP5500HX holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-The dimensions of the DuroMax XP5500HX, which are L23 x W25 x H22 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+With its dimensions of L23 x W25 x H22 in, the conventional, open frame design of the DuroMax XP5500HX offers stability and allows the generator to be raised above ground level.
+The device has been designed for tough environments and demanding outdoor use.

-The XP5500HX's control center features a convenient meter showing you voltage, frequency and lifetime hours to aid you with the monitoring of its status and activity.
+The control panel of the XP5500HX includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 In addition to this info, a light indicator serves to show you when its oil levels are insufficient.

 The fuel level of the generator can be determined quickly, easily, and conveniently with the help of its built-in fuel gauge.

 As far as security is concerned, the generator can be used with a peace of mind, as it features an automatic low oil shut-off and an overload protection (circuit breaker).